Romantic Psycho

-Romantic Psycho (stylized in all caps) is the fourth album by Polish rapper Quebonafide.
+Romantic Psycho (stylized in all caps) is the fourth studio album by Polish rapper Quebonafide.
 It was released on April 1, 2020 by his own label QueQuality.
-The release of the album is divided into three versions.

 Romantic Psycho debuted at number one on Polish sales list OLiS.
 The album was the best-selling album of 2020 in Poland.
-It had already sold 30,000 copies in pre-sales, earning platinum status.
+It sold 30,000 copies in pre-sales, earning platinum status.
+The album would go on to sell over 150,000 copies and be certified diamond.

-A tour entitled Romantic Psycho Experience has been planned as part of the promotion.
+As part of the promotion, Quebonafide embarked on a tour entitled Romantic Psycho Experience.

 Background

 In September 2018, the rapper disappeared from social media, and in an interview he spoke about his new album, "Now I'm planning a very exhibitionist album - much more than anything I've recorded so far, a kind of "Zorza" times ten, and I'll have to focus a lot and remember certain events and emotions.
 Writing such things has a therapeutic effect on me, and I think that's how it should work."
 The rapper returned in 2018 with the release of an album with Taco Hemingway titled Soma 0.5 mg, which sold 150,000 copies and was certified diamond, as well as ending the year with a joint tour selling out the largest halls in Poland titled Ekodiesel Tour.
 In September 2018, rapper Mac Miller, of whom the musician was a big fan, passed away.
 In the wake of his death, the rapper wrote on Instagram that he was devastated by it and announced another career break.